 Other confirmed speakers include Delta Watermaster Michael Patrick George, Michelle Banonis, Manager of the Bureau of Reclamation’s Bay-Delta Office, Michael Dettinger, senior scientist and research hydrologist at USGS, and Peter Moyle, one of the foremost experts on California’s freshwater fish.

 One of our most popular events, Water 101 details the history, geography, legal and political facets of water in California as well as hot topics currently facing the state.

-Taught by some of the leading policy and legal experts in the state, the one-day course with an optional second half-day gives attendees a deeper understanding of the state’s most precious natural resource.
+Taught by some of the leading policy and legal experts in the state, the one-day workshop with an optional second half-day gives attendees a deeper understanding of the state’s most precious natural resource.

 Top policymakers discussing the key water issues of the day is a major draw of the Foundation’s flagship event along with a networking reception and silent auction.
 The 34th annual Executive Briefing will be held March 23 in Sacramento.